Page 1: Biography

 Historian, ethnologist, river works supervisor

-This biography, written by Arthur P. Bates, was first published in the Dictionary of New Zealand Biography, vol 3, 1996.
+This biography, written by Arthur P. Bates, was first published in the Dictionary of New Zealand Biography in 1996.
+It was updated in July, 2023.